 John Shaw senior passed the property on to his son, John junior of Arnold, who surrendered it to Matthew Hobson senior in July 1825.
 It would be logical to assume that some time between 1799 and 1825 therefore, that the Anchor alehouse ceased ‘to serve’.

 Post script.
-The Derby Mercury (March 7th 1811) advertises a sale by auction of nine copyhold tenements at Mr. Lee’s Anchor Inn in Ilkeston.
+The Derby Mercury (March 7th 1811) advertises a sale by auction of nine copyhold tenements at Mr. (Stephen ?)
+Lee’s Anchor Inn in Ilkeston.

 The King’s Head Inn (not to be confused with the King’s Head at the entrance to Pimlico lane)

 Edgar Waterhouse places this on property ‘further along East Street, towards Bath Street’.

 Elizabeth Carrier, the widow of (another) Anchor Carrier, who died in 1745, sold this property which stretched right from Bull Street (East Street) and up the lower Market Place, to Francis Cripps in 1750.
 It thus contained the King’s Head Inn which was at C as well as the premises at A and B. Francis was the son of the Rev. Thomas Cripps of Birthwaite, Yorkshire, and he sold it on to Ilkeston miller James Potter in 1774.
 Ten years later and it had changed hands again when it was bought by Samuel James who is described as a ‘mercer of Stanton‘.
 The landlord at this time was John Woolin who, in 1759, had married Hannah Carrier (nee Barker), the widow of Thomas Carrier who had died in 1756.